forem/forem/README.md

 #### Create a pull request

 * Try to keep the pull requests small; a pull request should try its very best to address only a single concern.
 * Make sure all tests pass and add additional tests for the code you submit.
+[More info here](https://docs.dev.to/testing/)
 * Document your reasoning behind the changes.
 Explain why you wrote the code in the way you did; the code should explain what it does.
 * If there's an existing issue related to the pull request, reference to it by adding something like `References/Closes/Fixes/Resolves #305`, where 305 is the issue number.
 [More info here](https://github.com/blog/1506-closing-issues-via-pull-requests)
 * If you follow the pull request template, you can't go wrong.